MyDomuni

 13 february 2026

-Around ten participants gathered in Bulle, in the heart of the Gruyère region.
-Reflecting the diversity of Switzerland itself, several cantons were represented: Fribourg, Valais, Vaud, Geneva, and Jura.
-To these may be added participants from the south of France.
+Dr. Evelyne Maurice, Dean of the Faculty of Theology, reflects on the participatory study day held in Switzerland on January 31.
+Participants gathered in Bulle, in the heart of the Gruyère region.
+Reflecting the diversity of Switzerland itself, several cantons were represented: Fribourg, Valais, Vaud, Geneva, Jura—and even the south of France.

-We began with a brief introduction grounded in a dialogue between Johann Baptist Metz and Elie Wiesel on the question: How can one hope after Auschwitz?
+We began with a brief introduction based on a dialogue between Johann Baptist Metz and Elie Wiesel, centered on the question: how is hope possible after Auschwitz?